Back-fill in a Zinc Mine

 PEXGOL PIPES USED:Pexgol 110 mm (4”) Class 24 (SDR 7.4)

-The client, in order to continue the construction of the mine, required to backfill new tunnels.
+In order to continue mine construction, the client needed to backfill new tunnels.
 The cement plant was located on the mine surface, as a consequence, they required a flexible pipe that could go through the casing, which was not installed in a straight line.

 In addition, they needed a pipe with high resistance to abrasion, since they needed to transport cement in a free fall that as a result turns to be very abrasive.